ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

 This video has 11M views, and it's no coincidence.

-It shows Newton as a real genius, in the sense that he invented a revolutionary method of calculation starting from a trivial figure (Pascal's triangle) known for centuries.
+It shows Newton as a real genius, in the sense that he invented a revolutionary method of calculation starting from a trivial figure (the binomial expansion, related to Pascal's triangle) known for centuries.

-The generalized binomial expansion is below.
+The binomial expansion is below.

 $$
 (1+x)^n = 1 + nx + \frac{n\times(n-1)}{2!}x^2 + \frac{n\times(n-1)\times(n-2)}{3!}x^3 + ...
 $$

-Taking $n = \frac{1}{2}$, a fraction, for a formula supposed to be used with integer values (!), magic happens.
+Taking $n = \frac{1}{2}$, a fraction, for a formula related to the Pascal's triangle and designed to be used with integer values (!), magic happens because it allows now to calculate (square) roots.

 I wanted to compute PI with the formula described in the Video.